HakaiInstitute/kelp-o-matic/docs/faqs.md

 **What resolution should my data be?**

-Kelp-o-Matic was designed to work best on imagery with 1cm to 10cm pixel resolution.
+Kelp-O-Matic was designed to work best on imagery with 1cm to 10cm pixel resolution.
 5cm resolution is likely optimal.

 **When I run the tool, it starts giving me warnings.
 Should I worry?**